quinndziwura/Unloket-Data_Viz/README.md

 ## Design Decisions

-Color: We used Unloket's brand palette throughout: primary navy `#1A2E35`, gold `#C5B358`, sage `#7D8C7F`, and warm off-white `#F9F7F2`.
+Color: We used Unloket's brand palette throughout: primary navy `#1A2E35`, sage `#7D8C7F`, and warm off-white `#F9F7F2`.
 We did this to create consistency between the dashboard and the company's existing brand identity and color scheme.

 Typography: Newsreader (serif) for headlines, Manrope (sans-serif) for body and labels to matching Unloket's style guide.